Best Freeview Boxes And Recorders For UK TV In 2023

 You can check the estimated coverage in your house with the Freeview Postcode Checker.
 You put in your postcode and house number, and the site gives you some details about reception in your area.
 Take these numbers with a grain of salt, though, as they’re only estimates.

 Because reception is such an issue with Freeview, many buyers blame their newly purchased Freeview Boxes or indoor aerials for their lack of reception – while often it’s just weak over-the-air signals that are at fault.
-You can also try an aerial signal amplifier – see my review here.
+You can also try an aerial signal amplifier – see my roundup here.

 The bad news?
 There’s really no way to know for sure what reception looks like in your house until you buy the devices and give them a try.